syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 ## Upcoming Features

-* Command support for Tapped, DoubleTapped, LongPressed and ViewChanged events.
+* Command support for Tapped, DoubleTapped, LongPressed, and ViewChanged events.
 * Support to change text color for each scheduler appointment.
 * Suspend and resume for appointment update.
 * Appointment Drag and Drop.